vergiliu/vergiliu.github.io/_posts/udemy-aws.md

     - sometimes called ephermeral storage
     - if instance is stopped, all data is lost
 - EBS backed instance will not lose data on stop
-- by default, both root volumes will be deleted on termination - for EBS backed the default can be changed
+- by default, both root volumes will be deleted on termination - for EBS backed the default can be changed (termination protection)

 ##### Encrypted Root Device volumes and snapshots
 - an ec2 instance can be started with an encrypted root volume (new)